 How popular is the baby name Aldaberontophoscophornia in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Aldaberontophoscophornia and check out all the blog posts that mention the name Aldaberontophoscophornia.
+Plus, check out all the blog posts that mention the name Aldaberontophoscophornia.

 Here’s something funny I spotted in a newspaper from 1911:

 The present Lord Desart is now one of the British members of the International court of arbitration at The Hague, and was for many years public prosecutor.
 He rejoices in the altogether appalling Christian name of Agmondisham, which was borne by the father of the first Lord Desart, and also by the latter’s maternal grandfather, Col. Agmondisham Muschamp of Cromwell’s Roundhead army, through whom he inherited a considerable amount of property.